 Students will learn about the fundamentals of design for interactive products.
-The electronic components of products and the diffusion of digital products (ITC, computers, mobile communication, tablets) have deeply changed the nature of objects, requiring specific design knowledge and methods.
-Students are introduced to elements of technology evolution and standards. principles of human-computer interaction, the interaction-design process, specific methods and tools, and information and interface design.
-A human-centered approach to the design of interactive products is promoted through the analysis of cognitive, cultural, and behavioral elements of designs.
+The electronic components of products and the diffusion of digital products have deeply changed the nature of objects, requiring specific design knowledge and methods.
+Students are introduced to elements and principles of human-computer interaction, interaction design, information architecture and interface design.
+A human-centered approach to the design of interactive products is promoted.